 Austen Weinhart comes from a background of extensive experience in the technology space, performing roles in marketing, quality assurance, and web development.
 Early on as a student at UC Berkeley, Austen acted as president of the public relations student group, PR @ Cal.
 After graduating from Berkeley, he worked on both technical and marketing projects for high-profile clients such as Adobe, Microsoft, Google, Facebook, and others.
 Austen was drawn into Coding Autism both for his passion for autism advocacy and also as someone who is a product of a coding bootcamp education.
 Austen is eager to create an environment where others can turn their lives around by learning to code, just as he did.

-Andrea has been working in the field of Education, Diversity, & Inclusion for over 16 years with over 10 years in Tech, with the last 6 years at Google.
-Andrea’s passion is developing and designing leadership, EQ based programs, & diversity programs that stick with long lasting impact.
+Andrea Vu Chasko has been working in the field of Education, Diversity, & Inclusion for over 16 years with over 10 years in Tech, including the last 6 years at Google.
+Andrea’s passion is developing and designing leadership, EQ based programs and diversity programs that stick with long lasting impact.
 Andrea believes that learning needs to be hands on and continuous.
-Andrea has scaled programs for companies globally to over 20 offices.
-Andrea specializes in building strong internal coaching and mentoring programs that last long after our programs have been delivered.
-Andrea believes that it's with a strong diverse community that organizations continue to thrive, grow, remain creative and innovative.
+She has scaled programs for companies globally encompassing over 20 offices.
+Andrea specializes in building strong internal coaching and mentoring programs that last long after completion.
+Ashe firmly believes that it is through a strong and diverse community that organizations continue to thrive, grow, remain creative and become innovative.
 Andrea is also a consultant, facilitator, advocate, coach, and mentor.
-Andrea identifies herself as neurodiverse and is active in the disability community.
-While still in college at University of California, Berkeley Andrea created a full inclusion social skills camp that became well known throughout the Bay Area that provided services for over 6o families.
-Currently, Andrea continues to mentor youth and young adults with and without disabilities to pursue their dreams and careers in technology, science and math.
-Andrea is also an avid diver, foodie, traveler (28 countries to date) and enjoys a good glass of wine.
+She identifies herself as neurodiverse and is extremely active in the disability community.
+While still in college at University of California, Berkeley Andrea created a full inclusion, social skills camp that became well known throughout the Bay Area and provided services for over 6o families.
+Currently, Andrea continues to mentor youth and young adults with and without disabilities to enable them to pursue their dreams and careers in technology, science and math.
+Andrea is also an avid diver, foodie, traveler (28 countries to date) and appreciates a good glass of wine.
 "Tell me and I may forget, teach me and I may remember, involve me and I learn." - Benjamin Franklin